Nursatdeveloper/BankingApp/README.md

 `APPLICATION` project contains business logic.

-`API project` contains controllers that interact with the other projects with Mediatr.
+`API` project contains controllers that interact with the other projects using Mediatr.

 # REST API